Wiezien/todo-react/README.md

 # To-Do React App

-A to-do app using the React-Bootstrap module to style the components.
+A to-do app using class based components styled with React Bootstrap.

 ## Functionality